Days of rain have flooded parts of South Florida prompting closures

 In Hollywood, more than a dozen cars stalled out in knee-deep flood water on N 14th Avenue off Sheridan Street.
 A pump on the street was unable to keep up with the rain.

-A flood warning is in effect for much of Miami-Dade and Broward through 8 a.m.
-Thursday.
-A flood watch is in effect through Friday at 8 p.m.
+Miami-Dade and Broward are under a flood watch through Friday at 8 p.m.

 Some locations that will experience flooding include Miami, Hialeah, Fort Lauderdale, Pembroke Pines, Hollywood, Miramar, Pompano Beach, Davie, Miami Beach, Plantation, Sunrise, Tamarac, Margate, Coral Gables, Key Biscayne, South Miami, Lauderdale-By-The-Sea, Surfside, Miami Gardens and Hallandale Beach, according to the National Weather Service.